easton-cau/LeafMask/README.md

 ## Introduction

-This is the official implementation of the [LeafMask paper](https://arxiv.org/abs/2108.03568).
+This is the official implementation of the core code of [LeafMask paper](https://arxiv.org/abs/2108.03568).
 This work is accepted by ICCV 2021 CVPPA workshop.

 <img src="images/overview.jpg" alt="image" style="zoom:40%;" />